HL7/fhircast-docs/input/pagecontent/2-7-Conformance.md

 The FHIRcast specification can be described as a set of capabilities and any specific FHIRcast Hub may implement a subset of these capabilities.
-A FHIRcast Hub declares support for FHIRcast and specific capabilities by exposing an extension on its FHIR server's CapabilityStatement as described below.
+A FHIRcast Hub declares support for FHIRcast and specific capabilities by exposing an extension on the FHIR CapabilityStatement resource as described below.

 ### Wellknown endpoint

-To support various architectures, including multiple decentralized FHIRcast hubs, the Hub exposes a `.well-known` endpoint containing additional information about the capabilities of that hub.
-A Hub's supported events, version and other capabilities can be exposed as a Well-Known Uniform Resource Identifiers (URIs) ([RFC5785](https://tools.ietf.org/html/rfc5785)) JSON document.
+To support various architectures, including multiple decentralized FHIRcast hubs, the Hub exposes a `.well-known` endpoint containing additional information about the capabilities of that Hub.
+A Hub's supported events, version, and other capabilities can be exposed as a Well-Known Uniform Resource Identifiers (URIs) ([RFC5785](https://tools.ietf.org/html/rfc5785)) JSON document.

 Hubs SHOULD serve a JSON document at the location formed by appending `/.well-known/fhircast-configuration` to their `hub.url`.
 Contrary to RFC5785 Appendix B.4, the `.well-known` path component may be appended even if the `hub.url` endpoint already contains a path component.